wildducktheories/go-csv/README.md

 * json-to-csv - converts a JSON stream into a CSV stream.
 * csv-sort - sorts a CSV stream according to the specified columns.
 * csv-join - joins two sorted CSV streams after matching on specified columns.
+* influx-line-format - convert a CSV stream into influx line format.

 DOCUMENTATION
 =============